Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 Passive TTL works with the following configuration options:

-* `alluxio.user.file.load.ttl` - The TTL duration to set on any file newly loaded into Alluxio from an under store.
-By default, no TTL duration is set.
-* `alluxio.user.file.load.ttl.action` - The TTL action to set on any file newly loaded into Alluxio from an under store.
-By default, this action is `DELETE`.
 * `alluxio.user.file.create.ttl` - The TTL duration to set on any file newly created in Alluxio.
 By default, no TTL duration is set.
 * `alluxio.user.file.create.ttl.action` - The TTL action to set on any file newly created